Stress-Free Tips to Help You Safely Trim Your Cat’s Claws

 Trimming your cat’s claws is an important part of keeping them happy and healthy.
 A quick trim can also help prevent your cat from scratching the furniture (or you!).
 On average, you should trim your indoor cat’s claws every few weeks.
 If your kitty is spending time outdoors, it’s possible to wait a week or two longer between trims.
 But, regardless of whether your fur friend is mostly outdoors or indoors, trimming their claws is a must.

 Should I have my cat’s claws removed?

 You may be tempted to declaw your cat and avoid the hassle of clipping their claws altogether.
 However, this procedure can have a lasting negative impact.
-Vets only recommend it in extreme circumstances, as declawing is a non-reversible procedure and offers no health benefits to your feline.
-Declawing your cat is also illegal in the UK and many other European countries.
+Although declawing is legal in the US, vets only recommend it in extreme circumstances, as it is a non-reversible procedure and offers no health benefits for your feline.

 By nature, our fur friends love to climb and scratch.
 Scratching is a form of stress-relief for cats and a way for them to mark their territory.
 Hence, when you declaw a cat, it affects them both psychologically and physically.
 Not only will your kitty not be able to climb anymore, but it will affect how they walk and their ability to defend themselves (or feel safe).
 Declawing is a major surgery and can also result in chronic life-long pain for your cat.
 For this reason, declawing your cat should be the absolute last resort.

 Ideally, you would start training your cat to have their claws trimmed from the time they are a kitten.
 But, even if Mr Whiskers is an adult, you can still help your fur friend get used to the process.
 Here are a few tips to help make trimming your cat’s claws a pawsitive experience for you both.